Traffic

 The city of Jena is well connected in all areas.
 Thanks to convenient transport routes and networks, residents and visitors to Jena can always reach their destination quickly, comfortably and easily.

 Jena has a well-developed network of cycle paths that make many destinations in the city quickly and easily accessible.
-Two important long-distance cycle routes, the Saale Cycle Path and the Thuringian City Chain Cycle Route, also intersect here.
+Two important long-distance cycle routes, the Saale-Radwanderweg and the Thüringer Städtekette cycle route, also intersect here.

 The road traffic regulations also apply to cyclists as far as possible.
 There are special regulations regarding the carriage of children and adults.
 The law also regulates what is required for a roadworthy bicycle.